 To help you feel prepared for your BSc (Hons) Marketing with Advertising studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
 Open the links below to find out more:

 Your class sessions are designed to trigger your learning by giving you the central structure and framework in each topic and driving your learning through directed reading that will then underpin class discussions.
 You will be given more information about which textbooks to read and introduced to the University Library, as well as the many eBooks we have for you to access, when you begin your studies in September.

 In the meantime, below are the details of a textbook which will help you to prepare for your Year 1 modules, but we advise that you wait until the start of the course and the publication of module handbooks prior to purchasing any books:

 - Fahy, J and Jobber D (2019) Foundations of Marketing, 6th Ed.
 McGraw Hill

-Detailed and updated reading lists are issued out in the module handbooks, which are provided in the first session of each module.
+During your studies, detailed and updated reading lists are issued in the module handbooks, which are provided in the first session of each module.

-You may also want to get a head start by reading up on general business subjects and ensuring that you are aware of the current economic and world developments taking place.
-Good quality daily newspapers and business supplements are an ideal starting ground for this knowledge.
+You may also want to get a head start by reading up on general business and management subjects and ensuring that you are aware of the current local, regional, national and world developments taking place.
+Good quality daily newspapers business/management supplements, and magazines are an ideal starting ground for this knowledge.